 A penguin walks upright.
 They spend most of their time at sea and are fast swimmers.
-They are also the only bird that cannot fly.
+They are also the only birds that cannot fly.
 However, they are excellent jumpers.
 A penguin can jump as high as 9 feet from the sea and onto the shore.
 As they approach the water, penguins can sometimes jump to propel themselves into the water faster.
 They can also jump out of the water and on land by swimming super fast.

-These beautiful creatures come in a black and white color that acts as camouflage.
+These beautiful creatures come in a black-and-white color that acts as camouflage.
 Thanks to the spines around their mouth, these creatures can also swallow many fish in one day, which guides the fish down their throat.

 You may not want to pick a fight with crows.
 Crows that belong to the raven family are incredibly intelligent birds.
-They can recognize the face of humans and even navigate human environments.
+They can recognize the faces of humans and even navigate human environments.
 They even mourn the death of their family.

 You will have, no doubt, heard the squeaking or whistling sounds of birds as you stroll through a park or natural environment.
 That is the sound of birds communicating with one another.
 Communication sounds include squeaks, singing, whistles, gurgles, warbles, trills, rattles, and many other bird sounds in the bird world.

 Some birds also communicate using non-vocal methods.
 You may see a bird beating the air with its wings essentially to establish a territory.
 The Wilson’s snipe bird spreads its special tail feathers as it takes a downward dive.
-It beats its wings gathering air within its feathers to create a winnowing sound.
+It beats its wings, gathering air within its feathers to create a winnowing sound.
 The snipe does this during courtship.

 Sounds are also not the only way birds communicate.
 They also communicate with visual displays.
 For blackbirds, the male birds puff up their feathers and show off their colorful shoulders.
-Female birds select their mate based on how colorful, or attractive the male bird appears.
+Female birds select their mate based on how colorful or attractive the male bird appears.